fitzroyacademy/fitzroy-academy/README.md

 * [High level stuff](#high-level-stuff-)
 	* What we're doing this year
-	* Business goals + plans
+	* Business goals and plans
 	* Our values and policies
 * [How we work](#how-we-work-)
 	* People
 	* Accounts and logins
-	* Release process + project management
+	* Release process and project management
-	* Data + governance
+	* Data and governance
-	* Operational + customer support: Bugs, logging, customers, etc.
+	* Operational and customer support: Bugs, logging, customers, etc.
 	* Working with devs: Chat, video, logging, payment, etc.
 * [The tech](#the-tech-)
 	* Context, UML stuff, etc.